‘It was planned’: Two women slain on Sydney street

 The 48-year-old, identified only as a mother of two, could not be revived and died at the scene.
 The 36-year-old was taken to Liverpool Hospital in a critical condition, where she later died.

-A girl, 16, and man, 20, were also in the car at the time and were left incredibly shaken but physically unhurt, Det Supt Doherty said.
+A girl, 16, and man, 20, were also in the car at the time and were left incredibly shaken but physically unhurt, Detective Superintendent Doherty said.

 He said they were incredibly lucky not to have been killed or seriously injured.

-Police believe the shooting occurred at Hendy Avenue, Panania, before the vehicle travelled to Weston St, Revesby, where emergency services were contacted, Det Supt Doherty said.
+Police believe the shooting occurred at Hendy Avenue, Panania, before the vehicle travelled to Weston Street, Revesby, where emergency services were contacted, Detective Superintendent Doherty said.

-Police located burned out cars in nearby suburbs in the hours following the attack, in Revesby, Yagoona and Moorebank, and are investigating if the vehicles are linked to the shooting.
+Police located burned out cars in nearby suburbs in the hours after the attack, in Revesby, Yagoona and Moorebank.
+They are investigating if the vehicles are linked to the shooting.

 “These are the hallmarks of a planned attack.
 It was methodical.
-It was planned,” Det Supt Doherty said.
+It was planned,” Detective Superintendent Doherty said.

-He said he could not identify the victims because police were still in the process of contacting relatives, who he described as devastated.
+He said he could not identify the victims because police were still contacting relatives, who he described as devastated.

 Known to police